-Jess is the research director the Embedding Project’s South African Peer Network.
+Jess is a Senior Researcher with the Embedding Project.
 She is also the Director of South Africa’s Sustainability Institute and a lecturer with the University of Stellenbosch.
 She brings a wealth of research and practice knowledge from past roles in private and public sectors, including Senior Researcher with EY and Director of Strategic Partnerships for the Network for Business Sustainability South Africa.
-Jess is a PhD candidate at the Graduate School of Business at the University of Cape Town, where her research investigates how companies embed sustainability into their core strategies.
-She has a BSc in Ocean and Atmosphere Science and Environmental and Geographic Science and a MPhil in Sustainable Development Management and Planning.
-When not getting lost in the oceans and mountains, Jess can found with her hands in the soil, helping things grow.
+Jess has a BSc in Ocean and Atmosphere Science and Environmental and Geographic Science, a MPhil in Sustainable Development and a PhD in Business Administration.
+When not getting lost in the oceans and mountains, Jess can be found with her hands in the soil, helping things grow.

 Ralph is Professor and Research Director at the University of Cape Town (UCT) Graduate School of Business.
 He researches and teaches on business sustainability, social innovation, and cross-sector collaboration.
 He has published in leading management and development journals, and he is an executive editor of "Environment: Science and Policy for Sustainable Development."
 Ralph co-founded the Southern Africa Food Lab, for which he received UCT’s Distinguished Social Responsiveness Award.
 Much of his tertiary training was in environmental science at UCT, and he has a PhD on corporate responsibility in the South African mining sector from the University of East Anglia in the UK.
 He grew up in Africa, Asia, and Europe and has travelled widely, including a sailboat crossing of the South Atlantic (despite a propensity for sea-sickness).

-The main focus of Dr. Cornelissen’s research involves studies of the role of corporate and managerial communication in the context of innovation, entrepreneurship and change, and of social evaluations of the legitimacy and reputation of start-up and established firms.
+Joep is a professor of corporate communication and management at Rotterdam School of Management at Erasmus University.
+His research involves studies of the role of corporate and managerial communication in the context of innovation, entrepreneurship and change, and of social evaluations of the legitimacy and reputation of start-up and established firms.
 In addition, he also has an interest in questions of scientific reasoning and theory development in management and organization theory.
 His work has been published in the Academy of Management Review, Journal of Management Studies, Organization Science and Organization Studies.
 He is an Associate Editor for the Academy of Management Review, a Council member of the Society for the Advancement of Management Studies, a former General Editor of the Journal of Management Studies (2006-2012) and serves on the editorial boards of the Academy of Management Journal, Journal of Management, Journal of Management Studies and Organization Studies.

-Eric serves as academic lead from SFU to the Canadian International Resources and Development Institute.
+Eric is an assistant professor at the Beedie School of Business at Simon Fraser University.
+He serves as academic lead from SFU to the Canadian International Resources and Development Institute.
 He researches how less developed countries can build more thriving and inclusive private sectors, and how international actors can play a positive role in creating successful societies.
 Eric is also an advisor to the Liberia program of the International Growth Centre in London, serves on the advisory group of the Center for Global Development in Washington, and is a member of the Centre for International Policy Studies study group on Canada’s sustainable development policy in Ottawa.
 He has set up and directed the International Growth Centre’s Liberia program, served as economic advisor to the President of Liberia, supported host government teams negotiating concession agreements, consulted to the NGO Conservation International on low-carbon development and to the US Government’s Millennium Challenge Corporation on foreign aid projects, and worked with the Refugee Law Project in Uganda.
-Eric earned his A.B. and Ph.D. in economics at Harvard.
+Eric earned his AB and PhD in economics at Harvard.

 Alexandra oversees our day-to-day operations and financial planning and administration.
 She has been with the Embedding Project since its initial formation and has contributed to the development of the embedding framework, conducted data analysis and synthesis, and produced assessment reports for over two dozen leading global companies.

-Rylan manages the activities of our Community of Practices exploring aspects of Contextualised Strategy-making.
-He conducts research, develops resources, and provides contextual strategy development support for our partners.
+Rylan managed the activities of our Community of Practices exploring Contextualised Strategy-making.
+He conducts research, develops resources, and provides contextual strategy development support to the companies we work with.
 Rylan has a degree in Environmental Biotechnology and Masters in Business Administration (MBA).
 Rylan joins our team with over 10 years of corporate freshwater consulting and international project management experience.

 Brandon manages the activities of our Community of Practice on Governance Strategy-making.
-He conducts research, manages databases, and develops resources.
-Brandon has a degree in History and recently completed his Masters in Business Administration at Simon Fraser University’s Beedie School of Business.
+He conducts research, manages databases, and develops and curates tools and resources for embedding sustainability.
+Brandon has a degree in History and a Masters in Business Administration (MBA).